-During these various restorations many human remains were revealed under the floor, from the burials of prominent citizens within the Church, which had been permitted in the past.
+During these various restorations many human remains were revealed under the floor, from the burials of prominent citizens within the Church, a practice which was discontinued after 1473.
 These were gathered and reburied elsewhere – some in Greyfriar’s churchyard.
 They may have contributed to the fetid atmosphere which Chambers referred to above.

 The only structure that survived all the restorations unchanged was the Cathedral’s iconic crowned steeple.
 Lees (1889) wrote P274:

 What a strange story its old gray crown, as it towers high above the city, tells out day by day to all who have ears to hear.
 It is the story of Scotland’s poetry, romance, religion – the story of her progress through cloud and sunshine, the story of her advance from barbarianism to the culture and civilisation of the present day.

 The name of the Church is somewhat confused.
 During the reigns of Charles I and II, when Edinburgh was created a diocese and bishops were appointed, the Church was by Royal Command designated a Cathedral.
 In 1690 the status of Bishopric was abandoned and the Church no longer qualified for the designation as a Cathedral.
 Nevertheless the name has tended to stick and remains carved in stone at the West entrance.
 It is more properly referred to as the High Church (or Kirk) of St Giles.

 By the time of Liddon’s visit (1851) the Tolbooth and Haddo’s Hole churches had been joined into one.